 Your permission isn’t needed to sell your mortgage note, so they may not notify you of the transaction.
 If you notice a change in who accepts your repayments, you should double-check your promissory note to make sure the person is who they say they are and it’s not a fraud case.

 You can still transfer promissory notes to another person outside the real estate.
 They would be able to assume the rights of the original lender, and the borrower would have to repay them to continue fulfilling the terms of the loan agreement.
 If you are the borrower and would not like the promissory note to be transferable, the note must explicitly say so in the terms.

 What to Consider Before Signing a Promissory Note

-A signed promissory note completely outlines the terms and conditions of the transaction, so all parties can be assured that their deal and their intentions are completely recorded.
+A signed promissory note outlines the transaction’s terms and conditions, so all parties can be assured that their deal and intentions are entirely recorded.

-Be sure to review the promissory note before you sign it or exchange any money.
-If there are substantial sums involved or any complex details, you should consult a lawyer.
+Review the promissory note before you sign it or exchange any money.
+You should consult a lawyer if substantial sums are involved or any complex details.

-The best approach is to speak to the borrower first and try to come to a reasonable agreement.
+If you have an unsecured promissory note, the best approach is to speak to the borrower first and reach a reasonable agreement.
 Otherwise, you’ll need to draft a demand for payment letter.

 You may have to seek a court judgment if the borrower isn’t cooperating with the terms of the agreement.
 The judge could then decide on a course of action for the borrower to repay you.
 For example, garnishing the borrower’s wages until the debt has been satisfied.